orchestral/docs/src/components/asset/index.md

 ---

-`Orchestra\Asset` is a port of Laravel 3 Asset for Orchestra Platform.
+Asset is a port of Laravel 3 Asset for Orchestra Platform.

 * [Installation](#installation)
 * [Configuration](#configuration)